 It was very easy to tell which Ios Santorini ferry was yours when it turned up and a quick and easy boarding process.

 Santorini to Ios Ferry Timetable and Options

 The ferry from Santorini to Cyclades Ios leaves from the port at the town of Thira.
-There are 5 different ferry companies who operate on this route.
+There are 5 different ferry companies that operate on this route.
 Travel times vary between 35 minutes and 90 minutes.
 Golden Star Ferries and Blue Star Ferries run the route most frequently.

 With this frequency of ferries and the short distance, a Santorini to Ios day trip is also a great option if you’re limited for time.